-LLS PedAL (www.LLS.org/dare-to-dream/pedal) is a global precision medicine master trial which is a new paradigm testing multiple targeted therapies simultaneously at up to 200 clinical sites worldwide.
+LLS PedAL (www.LLS.org/dare-to-dream/pedal) is a global precision medicine master trial that is actively accruing patients across 19 countries on the PedAL Screening Trial as well as two therapeutic subtrials.
 This is the first comprehensive, international study to systematically and prospectively collect vital information on children with relapsed leukemia.

-To implement this strategic initiative, LLS is partnering with COG for North American, Australian, and New Zealand participation, and with the EupAL Foundation for European participation.
-Working together with collaborators, LLS intends to identify and validate underlying drivers of pediatric leukemia, and match patients to the most promising targeted therapies based on their unique genetic information.
-As part of this initiative, a tool called GEARBOx (Genomic Eligibility Algorithm at Relapse for Better Outcomes) is being built to help clinicians easily match patients to available clinical trials.

-The data structure for LLS PedAL is being developed by University of Chicago Pediatric Cancer Data Commons (PCDC).
-By consolidating pediatric cancer data from multiple institutions into a single data set, the PCDC is establishing a common language to define and analyze the data, and is making that data available to researchers worldwide.
+To implement this strategic initiative, LLS has partnered with COG for North American, Australian, and New Zealand participation, and with COG, European and Japanese partners.
+Working together with these collaborators, LLS intends to identify and validate underlying drivers of pediatric leukemia, and match patients to the most promising targeted therapies based on their unique genetic information.
+PedAL funded the development of GEARBOx (Genomic Eligibility Algorithm at Relapse for Better Outcomes), which is a specialized trial search tool.
+It is now active and healthcare providers can use it at no cost.
+GEARBOx will be improved continuously based on user feedback going forward.
+LLS has also partnered with the University of Chicago Data for the Common Good (D4CG) to create the International Acute Myeloid Leukemia Consortium (INTERACT) Pediatric AML Data Commons.
+By consolidating pediatric cancer data from multiple institutions into a single data set, D4CG has established a common language to define and analyze the data, and has made data from completed clinical trials in 12 countries available to researchers worldwide.